 Octopus.Client for it’s

-push command, so it is limited to only being able to push to the Octopus internal feed.
-If you need to push to another package service you will currently need to use
+push command, so it is limited to only pushing to the Octopus built-in feed.
+If you need to push to another package service, you will need to use

 NuGet.exe rather than